grafana/synthetic-monitoring-app/docs/alerts/README.md

 ![ALert Email](./alert_email.png)

 **Tips:**
-- Use grafana explore mode to see data about how many alerts are firing.
+- Use Grafana explore mode to see data about how many alerts are firing.
     - `ALERTS{alertstate="firing"}` will print all firing alerts
 - Use this [Grafana Dashboard](https://grafana.com/grafana/dashboards/11098) to see, and debug your Prometheus Alerts in Grafana